redhat-cip/swift-account-stats/README.md

     account_63TJQORI,3,17K,1K,11K,container_U8U3EVI9,2,1K,0B,679B
     account_O1LO7CYR,3,12K,2K,8K,container_5EPFN697,2,2K,0B,1K

+To limit the statistics to a list of tenants (names or ids), use the "--tenants" options :

+    $ swift-account-stats http://localhost:5000/v2.0/ admin:admin admin --tenants TestTenant1,0ae3843b392dff3a
+    account_amount,account_max_size,account_min_size,account_avg_size,total_size,container_amount,container_max_size,container_min_size,container_avg_size,object_amount,object_max_size,object_min_size,object_avg_size
+    2,70M,20M,45M,90M,3,45M,20M,30M,6,20M,10M,15M

+The --tenants option can be used with the other options, like -r or -d.

-The '--file-path' option can be use to export results in a CSV file.
+The '--file-path' option can be used to export results in a CSV file.